Why Choose Mint Bridging

 What are the alternatives to a bridge loan

-A Home equity loan is regarded as one of the most common alternatives to a bridge loans.
-Home equity loans apply a second mortgage on your home, this equity then forms the collateral for the borrowers new loan but due to criteria around such loans the borrower may find it difficult to acquire such a funding solution.
+A Home equity loan is regarded as one of the most common alternatives to a bridge loan.
+Home equity loans apply a second mortgage on your home, this equity then forms the collateral for the borrower’s new loan but due to criteria around such loans, the borrower may find it difficult to acquire such a funding solution.
 One of the key criteria is that the borrower has a good credit score which for an investor/developer who consistently has finance deals in play across different developments can mean acquiring such a loan can be difficult.

 An additional issue with home equity loans is that you can have additional loans in play requiring monthly repayment and as such should you have more creditors to meet and should you struggle to sell your property you will be left with multiple lenders to repay.
 Further to this you will need considerable cash flow to meet multiple loan obligations meaning that your ratio of debt to income is substantially increased.

 Another alternative is a ‘Cash Out Refinance’ loan which converts one mortgage into a large one, again one of the main stumbling blocks here for investors is the level of credit rating required ignorer to secure such a deal.
 Also you may need substantial equity in order to secure such finance, you will also need to pay closing costs.

 We recently completed a case for a borrower who had previously been denied a bridge loan.
 The borrower turned to mint who played their fears about the loan being to complex and also that we would be able to meet their extremely short time scales to complete on a property.
 Due to our superior financial structure and speed of service borrower had funds deposited in their account within 5 days:

 Key Finance Highlights

 Bridge Amount: £545,000

 Days To Complete: 5 Days